christopheradams/christopheradams.io/_posts/2026-02-10-the-shop-is-open.md

 The business of selling photographs usually involves a complex calculus of edition sizes, print dimensions, paper stock, framing materials, inventory management, and shipping costs.
-I've simplified the equation by offering only a *single* edition of each work.
+I've simplified the equation by offering only a *single* edition of each work as an archival inkjet print and digital image file.

-I gleaned the spirit and mechanics of making an artwork unique from the practice of German photographer [Wolfgang Tillmans].
-His photographs are customarily presented as large-format unframed prints, while a collectible work is made up of a signed certificate of authenticity, a small inkjet print, and a CD containing a high-resolution image.[^Marchesi2021] The collector is instructed to make and retain only a single exhibition print of the work at a time, while the artist is bound by the same rule.
+I gleaned the spirit and mechanics of making unique works from the practice of German photographer [Wolfgang Tillmans].
+His photographs are customarily presented as large-format unframed prints, while his collectible works are accompanied by a signed certificate of authenticity, a small reference print, and a CD storing a high-resolution image.[^Marchesi2021] The artist is bound by the same rule as the collector, to retain only a single exhibition copy of the work at a time (the print can in fact be destroyed and re-created as needs and technologies change).
 This pact between the *image-maker* and *image-owner* sustains the work's value, while the color match print and digital file conserve its qualities.

 {% picture /assets/images/CA-20190116-L1007605-p0.png --alt Certificate of
 Authenticity --img class="img-thumbnail" %}